AI coloring worksheet icon

 Can I copy these prompts?

 Yes.
-Adjust the topic, grade, and output format before generating.
+Adjust the topic, grade, and output format before generating and reviewing.

 Why avoid branded characters?